-Ardern vows to deny accused mosque gunman notoriety he seeks
+New Zealand leader vows to deny notoriety to mosque gunman

 Under New Zealand law, a trial is “to determine innocence or guilt,” Peters said.
 “The court is not going to be very sympathetic to him if he wants to use the trial to express his own views.”

+Islamic tradition calls for bodies to be cleansed and buried as soon as possible.
+Ardern has said authorities hope to release all the bodies by Wednesday and police said authorities are working with pathologists and coroners to complete the task as soon as they can.

+“While identification may seem straightforward, the reality is much more complex, particularly in a situation like this,” police said in a statement.
+“Our absolute priority is to get this right and ensure that no mistakes are made.”

-Ardern previously has said her Cabinet had agreed in principle on tightening gun restrictions in New Zealand and those reforms would be announced next week.
+Ardern previously has said her Cabinet had agreed in principle to tighten gun restrictions in New Zealand and those reforms would be announced next week.
 She also had announced an inquiry into the intelligence and security services’ failures to detect the risk from the attacker or his plans.
 There have been concerns intelligence agencies were overly focused on the Muslim community in detecting and preventing security risks.

-New Zealand’s international spy agency, the Government Communications Security Bureau, confirmed it had not received any relevant information or intelligence ahead of the shootings.
+New Zealand’s international spy agency, the Government Communications Security Bureau, confirmed it had not received any relevant information or intelligence before the shootings.

-In Parliament on Tuesday, Ardern said there are justified questions and anger about how the attack could have happened in a place that prides itself on being open, peaceful and diverse.
+In Parliament, Ardern said there are justified questions and anger about how the attack could have occurred in a country that prides itself on being open, peaceful and diverse.

 “There are many questions that need to be answered and the assurance that I give you is that they will be,” she said.
 “We will examine what we did know, could have known or should have known.
 We cannot allow this to happen again.”

+Ardern also used her address to highlight the bravery of Naeem Rashid, originally from Pakistan, who died after rushing at the gunman and trying to disarm him.
+And she cited the heroism of Abdul Aziz, who ran toward the attacker screaming and threw a hand-held credit card machine at him, hoping to distract him.
+Aziz’s actions are believed to have saved many lives at the Linwood mosque, where seven of the 50 victims were killed.

 Meanwhile, Christchurch was beginning to return to a semblance of normalcy Tuesday.
-Streets near the hospital that had been closed for four days reopened to traffic as relatives and friends of the victims continued to stream in from around the world.
+Near the hospital where victims were treated, streets reopened to traffic after being closed for four days as relatives and friends of the victims continued to stream in from around the world.

-Thirty people were still being treated at the Christchurch hospital, nine of them in critical condition, said David Meates, CEO of the Canterbury District Health Board.
+Thirty people were still being treated at the hospital, nine of them in critical condition, said David Meates, CEO of the Canterbury District Health Board.
 A 4-year-old girl was transferred to a hospital in Auckland and is in critical condition.
 Her father is at the same hospital in stable condition.

-Relatives of the dead are still anxiously awaiting word on when they can bury their loved ones.
-Islamic tradition calls for bodies to be cleansed and buried as soon as possible.
-Ardern has said authorities hope to release all the bodies by Wednesday and police said authorities are working with pathologists and coroners to complete the task as soon as they can.

-Sheik Taj El-Din Hilaly, of Sydney, traveled to Sydney to attend and lead some of the funerals.
-Through a translator, he said he felt compelled to travel to Christchurch to support the grieving.
+Sheik Taj El-Din Hilaly, of Sydney, traveled to Christchurch to attend or lead some of the funerals.
+Through a translator, he said he felt compelled to support the grieving.
 A nationwide lockdown on mosques was imposed until Monday, which Hilaly said had upset Muslims whom he had visited in Auckland.
 Police continue to guard mosques across the country.

-The close-knit community has been deeply wounded by the attacks.
-On Monday evening, more than 1,000 students from rival Christchurch schools and different religions gathered in a park across from the Al Noor mosque, joining voices in a passionate display of unity.

-The students sat on the grass in the fading daylight, lifting flickering candles to the sky as they sang a traditional Maori song.
-Hundreds then stood to perform an emotional, defiant haka, the famed ceremonial dance of the indigenous Maori people.

-For many, joining the vigil for the victims of the mass shooting was a much-needed opportunity to soothe their minds after a wrenching few days.

-“I feel like it’s just really important to show everyone that one act of violence doesn’t define a whole city,” said Sarah Liddell, 17.
-“This is one of the best ways to show everyone coming together.
-Some schools have little funny rivalries, but in times like this we all just come together and that’s all forgotten.”
+Residents of this close-knit city have created makeshift memorials near the two targeted mosques and at the botanical gardens, where a mountain of flowers has grown by the day.

+Janna Ezat, whose son, Hussein Al-Umari, was killed in the Al Noor mosque, visited the memorial at the gardens and became overwhelmed by the outpouring of love.
+She knelt amid the flowers and wept, grabbing at daisies and lilies as though she might find her boy in them.

+Ezat is comforted by reports that Hussein confronted the killer, charging at him after surviving the first spray of bullets.

+“I’m very happy.
+I’m wearing white.
+We normally wear black,” she said.
+“But he is a hero and I am proud of him.”

-Associated Press writers Stephen Wright and Steve McMorran contributed to this report.
+Associated Press writers Stephen Wright and Steve McMorran contributed.